Larry Correia: Works

 Correia is best known for his Monster Hunter International, Grimnoir Chronicles, and Saga of the Forgotten Warrior series.
 The Monster Hunter International series chronicles the fictional adventures of the employees of Monster Hunter International, a company that hunts vampires, werewolves, zombies, and other monsters in order to protect the general public from them.
 The existence of these monsters is suppressed by a secret governmental organization known as the Monster Control Bureau.
 As the MCB is too small to handle all the monster hunting, they place bounties on the various monsters, and companies like MHI receive those bounties after proving they have eliminated them.
 The main character is Owen Zastava Pitt, a former accountant whose boss turned into a werewolf and tried to kill him.
 After nearly dying while dispatching his boss, Owen is recruited into MHI.

 The Grimnoir Chronicles is an alternate history fantasy series set in the 1930s.
 In the world of Grimnoir, magical abilities began manifesting in people in 1849.
 Most of those with magical abilities have very minor magic (about one in 100 people).
 About one in a thousand of those has major abilities and is known as an Active.
 The main character, Jake Sullivan, is a Heavy (he can manipulate gravity).
 He eventually joins the Grimnoir Society after finding the government is lying to him, working with them to stop the Imperium and the ambitions of Okubo Tokugawa.

 In Saga of the Forgotten Warrior, Ashok is a Protector, warrior monks chosen to enforce the law and root out anyone who is practicing the old ways.
-He is very good at what he does, until he finds out he isn't who he thinks he is, and that he's been lied to his entire life.
+He is very good at what he does, until he finds out he is not who he thinks he is, and that he's been lied to his entire life.
 He has to choose whether to hide the lies or to rebel against what he thought was right.

 Larry Correia enjoys writing novels in different genres with other writers.
 His first novel collaboration was a thriller trilogy starting with Dead Six written with Mike Kupari.
 Correia has written Monster Hunter novels with John Ringo, Sarah A. Hoyt, and Jason Cordova.
 The hard space science fiction novel, Gun Runner, with John D. Brown.
 A military fantasy novel, Servants of War, with Steve Diamond.